pedroalvesbatista/singularity-admindocs/installation.rst

-If you need to install Singularity as a non-root user, or do not wish to allow the use of a setuid root binary, you can configure singularity with the ``--without-suid`` option to mconfig:
+If you need to install Singularity as a non-root user, or do not wish to allow the use of a setuid root binary, you can configure apptainer with the ``--without-suid`` option to mconfig:

 .. code-block:: none

-    $ ./mconfig --without-suid --prefix=/home/dave/singularity && \
+    $ ./mconfig --without-suid --prefix=/home/dave/apptainer && \
         make -C ./builddir && \
         make -C ./builddir install

-If you have already installed Singularity you can disable the setuid flow by setting the option ``allow setuid = no`` in ``etc/singularity/singularity.conf`` within your installation directory.
+If you have already installed Singularity you can disable the setuid flow by setting the option ``allow setuid = no`` in ``etc/apptainer/apptainer.conf`` within your installation directory.

-When singularity does not use setuid all container execution will use a user namespace.
+When apptainer does not use setuid all container execution will use a user namespace.
 This requires support from your operating system kernel, and imposes some limitations on functionality.
 You should review the :ref:`requirements <userns-requirements>` and